biopython/biopython/Doc/Tutorial/chapter_blast.rst

 the BLAST web page.
 We’ll just highlight a few of them here:

 -  The argument ``url_base`` sets the base URL for running BLAST over the internet.
-By default it connects to the NCBI, but one can use this to connect to an instance of NCBI BLAST running in the cloud.
+By default it connects to the NCBI.
-   Please refer to the documentation for the ``qblast`` function for further details.

 -  The ``qblast`` function can return the BLAST results in various formats, which you can choose with the optional ``format_type``